aadilmallick/my-notes-docusaurus/docs/software-development/05-Computer-science college.md

 export default FileCache;
 ```

+### Basic caching strategies

+#### Cache-aside

+The cache-aside strategy is a simple, consistent, up-to-date way that always reads from the cache, but updates the cache whenever you write to the database.

+- **pro**: fast reads, fresh data
+- **con**: slowish writes, since you write to database and cache.

+**reading**

+1. Read from cache.
+	- If cache hit, return data
+	- If cache miss, continue
+2. Read from database and return that data

+**writing**

+1. Write to database
+2. Write to cache

 ### cdn

 A Content Delivery Network (CDN) is a geographically distributed network of proxy servers and their data centers.
 The goal of a CDN is to serve content to users with high availability and high performance.
 Instead of a single origin server hosting all the content, a CDN caches content on multiple servers across the globe.
 When a user requests content, the CDN server closest to the user's location delivers the content.